Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Health check and failover engine* → continuously monitors backend endpoints.
 Maintains a dynamic view of backend availability.
 Ensures failover rules are applied in real time.
 - *Logging & analytics layer* → collects request logs, WAF events, metrics, and anomalies.
 Provides dashboards and monitoring tools.
 Works independently from the data plane to ensure performance.

-The service is offered *per each balancer instance*.

 The service offers the following advantages:

 - *Improved application availability* → automatic failover prevents downtime.
 Faulty backends are bypassed instantly.